Sons from Afar: Characters

 Samuel "Sammy" Tillerman: Now 12 years old, Sammy is described as blond, hazel-eyed, and tall for his age with a stocky athletic build.
 He looks older than he is.
 Sammy is his own person and says and does whatever he wants regardless of what others will think of him.
 Other children at school look up to and admire him, including girls who Sammy ignores as he thinks they are a pain.

 He likes playing sports and being outside.
 He prefers physical labor rather than intellectual work.
-Sammy respects James's "book smarts" but is often frustrated with James's lack of confidence and constant questioning and thinking.
+Sammy respects James' "book smarts" but is often frustrated with James' lack of confidence and constant questioning and thinking.
 Sammy believes James is not smart about life or people or even himself, and Sammy thinks these are more important.
 This attitude changes when Sammy sees James remain calm throughout the bar fight, talking the men down until the boys are able to leave.
 Sammy proposes at the very end, that they team up their strengths to protect Maybeth from men who might ruin her life, the way their father did to their mother.

 Maybeth Tillerman: Now 14 years old, Maybeth resembles the Tillerman's mother, Liza, in looks and personality.
 She is described by James as pretty, strong looking, with a good figure.
 She has a great talent for music and singing; even her voice sounds like her mother's.

 While having this talent and skills in cooking and sewing, Maybeth struggles to maintain decent grades in all school courses other than home economics.
 James helps her with homework and studying and he is awed that she does not mind having to work so hard to earn only Cs and Ds.
 Maybeth is gentle and kind, and so is popular despite being slow at school.

-Dicey Tillerman: The oldest of the Tillerman children, Dicey only appears briefly when she comes home from college for spring break.
+Dicey Tillerman: The oldest of the Tillerman children at 18 years old, Dicey only appears briefly when she comes home from college for spring break.
 Although she is clever and finds college easy, she thinks it is not worthwhile when she is needed at home and really wants to learn boat building.
 However, Gram is insistent that Dicey finish college.

 Dicey is a lot like Sammy: direct and stubborn and impatient with James.
 She has a take-charge attitude and feels she should be at home to take care of her family.